-Section 45 - Hearing on Proposed Amendment
+Section 51 - Hearing on Proposed Amendment.

 Before any amendment, supplement, repeal or change in the regulations or district boundaries, there shall be a public notice and hearing thereon by the City Commission, as provided by law.
-In addition to the public notice of a hearing, notice shall be given in writing to all property owners of record of the land included in such proposed change, and the land immediately adjacent extending 100 feet therefrom, and the land directly opposite thereto extending 100 feet from the street frontage of such opposite land, as said property owners and addresses appear on the latest completed assessment roll of the City.
+In addition to the public notice of a hearing, any proposed amendment to zoning maps shall require written notice to all property owners of record subject to changes to their existing zoning map, and the land immediately adjacent extending 100 feet therefrom, and the land directly opposite thereto extending 100 feet from the street frontage of such opposite land, as said property owners and addresses appear on the latest completed assessment roll of the City.

-Section 46 - Adoption of Amendment
+Section 52 - Adoption of Amendment.

-After the public hearing, and referral to and report by the Planning Board, a majority vote of the members of the City Commission shall be required to amend the zoning regulations except as described in Section 47, Protest Petitions.
+After the public hearing, and referral to and report by the Planning Board, a majority vote of the members of the City Commission shall be required to amend the zoning regulations except as described in Section 53, Protest Petitions.

-Section 47 - Protest Petitions
+Section 53 - Protest Petitions.